leegarner-glfusion/sitemap/README.md

 the sitemap_base class provided by this plugin.
 Each supported function is provided in the base clase and returns a reasonable default to prevent errors.

+Newly installed or removed plugins that include a sitemap drivers are automatically added to or removed from the configuration each time the admin page is accessed.
+New plugins are enabled and placed at the end of the sitemap.

 Example:
 ```php